Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 When you filter by environment, select a project to view more detailed information about how each environment type impacts your warehouse costs.

     <Lightbox src="/img/docs/dbt-cloud/cost-management/filter-by-environment.png" width="70%" title="Filter the Discover view by environment."/>
-- The list view will mark your production environment with a <Lifecycle status='PROD'/> icon.
+- The list view will mark your production environment with a `PROD` icon.
-- Click on the colored squares next to an environment name to add or remove it from the bar graph view.
+- Click a colored square next to an environment name to add or remove it from the bar graph view.
 - Hover over a bar to view the cost breakdown for each environment.
     <Lightbox src="/img/docs/dbt-cloud/cost-management/environment-cost-breakdown.png" width="70%" title="The bar graph breaks down costs by environment."/>
 - Sort the list view by any of the available fields.
 Click an item in the list view for detailed bar graph breakdowns of cost, query execution count, and consumption count.